THE VOYAGE INTO THE UNKNOWN

 I stepped on board of the Tres Hombers at the well know port of the Azores, eager to make a documentary of this sailing cargo ship, the Fair Transport filosofie and his crew.
 I put myself in an adventure not really knowing what to expect.
 The first step on board already had a strange Bold and Beautiful feeling.
 But the wind, the sun and my equipment were there so… let’s Sail!
 Starting an adventure I will never forget.

 FAIRTRANSPORT: It is their primary intention to sail cargo emission free, with a focus on transporting special products which are organic, or crafted traditionally – such as Olive Oil, Wine and Rum.
 In addition, to raise awareness about the huge amounts of pollution created by the modern shipping industry and affect positive change in the way goods are shipped around the world.

 TRES HOMBRES: After the restoration of the brigantine Tres Hombres, the ship was added to the fleet of Fairtransport in Transatlantic Emission Free Freight Service to the Caribbean, from Europe.
 As the world’s only Engineless Sailing Cargo Ship, she has become famous in her own right.

 Being a full crew member, learning all the ropes and sails, filming, interview crew members, making photos, recording sounds etc. I had my short rest in bed to read the book Heart of Darkness by Joseph Conrad.

 For the first time at the ocean, which is beauty beyond words, this book felt like a story I was living.
-Sailing this cargo ship and working with my crew members felt like being in another world.
-Crew frustrations, sailing in storms and not getting forward, hands ragged, being soaked wet and cold, I raised my head and stared into the deep dark skies with the illumination of million of stars… everybody silenced… getting lost in a long gaze.
+Sailing this cargo ship felt like being in another world.
+Crew frustrations, sailing in storms, hands ragged, being soaked wet and cold, I raised my head and stared into the deep dark skies with the illumination of million of stars, getting lost in a long gaze.

 – Heart of Darkness –